-We expect to find connections between the text structure and psychological conditions and traits, that is, differential patterns in the inner structure of the texts for different groups of people.
-We aim to detect specific markers for each personality dimension and also typologies (combinations of personality dimensions).
-For example, differentiated trajectories of emotionality (positive or negative) among the narratives.
+We expect to find connections between the text structure and psychological constructs, that is, differential patterns in the inner structure of the texts for different individuals.
+We aim to detect specific correlates for each personality dimension and also “typologies” (combinations of personality dimensions).
+For example, differentiated trajectories of emotionality (valence) among the narratives.
 Perhaps a person with high scores in extraversion and emotional stability will tend to show stable and positive emotional content through the text.
 Also, differences in the type of words used are expected, for instance, a person who is open to experience will tend to use less common words.
 In addition, the texts of such a person might be less deterministic and structured.
 In the same way, we believe that it is possible to detect healthy and unhealthy patterns in the system’s behavior (in this case, a person).
-In this case, we expect to be able to differentiate texts written by depressed and non-depressed individuals, based on particular markers – but of course, this idea can also be extended to other psychopathological conditions.
+In this case, we expect to be able to differentiate texts written by individuals who report depressive symptoms and those who don’t, based on particular markers.
+This idea can also be extended to other psychological constructs.

-We believe that these methods can contribute to the development of additional forms of assessments of psychological constructs and further multimodal tools of diagnosis for clinical conditions beyond self-report and subjective clinical criteria.
+We believe that these methods can contribute to the development of additional forms of assessments of psychological phenomena and further multimodal tools of diagnosis for clinical conditions to triangulate self-report and clinical criteria.
 To conclude, we expect to obtain key information from the linguistic bodies which goes beyond the explicit elements contained in a text, as a way to access high-order processes of human experience.
 Like Giampiero Arciero (2009) explains in a very clever way:

 Through language when the ‘itself’ opens up, we can communicate our own experiences of existing, and at the same time, they are being constantly shaped (and changing) by the agency of language.